Bernard Zinck: Teaching career

-A committed educator, Dr. Zinck is currently Associate Professor of Violin and Chamber Music Director at the University of Wisconsin-Milwaukee.
-He is also the artistic director and co-founder of the Lakeside Chamber Music that presents workshops in Illinois and the Loire Valley.
+A committed educator, Dr. Zinck is currently Associate Professor of Violin and Chamber Music and Head of the String Area at the University of Wisconsin-Milwaukee.
+He is also the artistic director and co-founder of the Lakeside Chamber Music that presents workshops in the greater Chicago area.
 In 2018, he was awarded the “Certificate of Excellence in Studio Teaching” by Civic Music Association in Milwaukee.

 He began his teaching career at the University of New Mexico.
 He has served on the faculty of the Köln Summer Institute in Montepulciano, the International Lyric Academy of Rome and the Tuscia Operafestival (Italy), Music in the Alps in Courchevel, Holy Trinity Summer Music camp in Haiti, and Eastern Music Festival where he served as “Distinguished Teaching Artist” in 2019.
-Due to the coronavirus pandemic, he will be unable to join the faculty of the Flaine Summer Academy in the French Alps in July 2020.
+Since 2022, he has joined the faculty of the Flaine Summer Academy in the French Alps.

 Since 2010, Zinck has piloted free community-based concerts and lectures, providing opportunities for senior citizen to hear music and lectures outside of the traditional concert and university campus venues.